zdravkov/kendo-docs/getting-started/web/editor/overview.md

            ]
        });

-The custom buttons get a **k-toolName** CSS class to allow styling. (where `toolName` is the name specified in the custom tool configuration)
+The custom buttons get a **k-toolName** CSS class to allow styling (where `toolName` is the name specified in the custom tool configuration). **Please note that "undo" and "redo" are reserved tool names.**

 ## Sizing